CathalMcG/Bert/README.md

 `!imdb Muppet` Search imdb for the word "muppet" and post a link to the first result.

-`!runtime Muppet Christmas Carol` Searhc imdb for "Muppet Christmas Carol" and post the runtime of the first result.
+`!runtime Muppet Christmas Carol` Search imdb for "Muppet Christmas Carol" and post the runtime of the first result.

-## Build Process
+## Setup

 1. Create a discord application and bot at `discord.com/developers/applications`.